tekknolagi/isdt/lecture-notes/3-bld.md

 $
 ```

-In particular, it's important to note that the address for the function
+In particular, it's important to note that the offset for the function
-`random_number` is just `0`.
+`random_number` is all `0`s.
 You can see this by looking at the `call`
 instruction (the x86 opcode for this particular kind of call is `e8` and can be
-found at offset `7`). <!-- TODO(max): Explain that call c / 0xc is because it's
+found at offset `7`).
+The textual version on the right hand side shows the
+absolute address for easier reading.
+In this case, it's `0xc` because `e8`
-relative to next instruction and the text representation is absolute -->
+takes an offset relative to the next instruction (not an absolute address) and
+the next instruction begins at `0xc`.

 `e8 00 00 00 00` seems a little silly to me.
 What are the odds that the address
 of `random_number` just happens to be `0`?
 Isn't that supposed to be